School Committee - February 08, 2024

 Thanks, Dr. Botello.

-Adam, thank you for asking the question about the costs associated with the curriculum, because that was on my list.
+Um, Adam, thank you for asking the question about the costs associated with the curriculum because that was on my list.

-The only question I have at this stage, Dr. Botello, is just in reference to adding the FTE at early childhood.
+Um, the only question I have at this stage, Dr. Botello is just in reference to adding the FTE at early childhood.

 And thanks.

-Yeah, I think we'll be definitely looking at fees in the upcoming meeting.
+Yeah, I think, um, we'll, we'll be definitely looking at fees in the, uh, upcoming meeting.

-I think we have a built-in kind of increase or proposed increase in fees for early childhood, which only bring in a small amount of additional revenue.
+I think, um, you know, um, we, I think we have a built-in kind of increase or proposed increase in fees for early childhood, um, which only bring in, uh, a small amount of additional revenue.

 Can you hear me?

-And some of the admin part I think would be still kind of coaching and supporting some of our EL teachers.
+And some of the admin part, I think would be still kind of coaching and supporting some of our, um, EL teachers.

 So it's not necessarily direct service to kids, but it wouldn't be, you know, just administrative work.

-And then the discussion about the math curriculum, how does that align with the curricular program reviews that we're doing?
+Okay.
+Um, and then, um, the discussion about the math curriculum, um, how does that align with the curricular program reviews that we're doing?

-Burke had talked about the impact of the program reviews.
+Um, I know last week, Dr. Burke or last meeting, um, Dr. Burke had talked about the, um, impact of the program reviews.

-I'm just wondering how that all aligns because that wasn't brought up, so.
+And I'm just wondering how that, how that all aligns because, um, that wasn't, that wasn't brought up.

-Yeah, Tina Keller, our new secondary math coordinator, has been working with Tina Kemp, who is on this call here, our extraordinary elementary math coordinator, to look at the materials that we use and to look at their alignment with state standards.
+Um, Tina Keller, our new, um, um, you know, secondary, um, math coordinator has been working with Tina Kemp, who is on this call here, our extraordinary elementary math coordinator, um, to, to look at, um, the materials that we use and to look at their alignment with state standards.

 I know now is not the time, but I think that there is maybe a missed opportunity that we have there for additional sources of revenue.